nochet/BasePop_RNAseq/projectNotes.md

 `sarray_setup_run2.sh`  # 54 samples in run2
 `sarray_setup_run3.sh`  # 54 samples in run3

-Output files are located in /base_pop/processed/dotsams/
+Output files are located in /base_pop/processed/dotsams/ (on Lewis cluster only)

 Note: can run the three sbatch files at once - the scheduler takes care of resources